WNE 2023 Rules For Entry

 You do not have to complete your entire exhibition entry in one session.
 Our software allows you to upload images, save them and return at a later date (within the entry period as defined above) to amend/delete/add more images.

-Please take care to enter your image titles and personal details accurately, as these will be included in the catalogue exactly as entered.
+Please take care to enter your image titles and personal details accurately, as these will be printed in the catalogue exactly as entered.

 - Entry Fee: £1.50 per image; minimum fee of £6.00.